jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Multiple top-level headings in the same document.
+Use only one top-level heading per document.

 ## Rule - MD026